sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ![First input delay]({{site.baseurl}}/img/first-input-delay.png)
 {: .img-thumbnail}

 You can do mouse click, key press but there's no good way to do swiping as we know using the [Selenium Action API](https://selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/lib/input_exports_Actions.html).
 Your action will run after the page has loaded.
-If you want to run it earlier you should experiment with `--pageLoadStrategy none`.
+If you wanna know what kind potential input delay you can have on load, you can use the *maxPotentialFid* metric that you will get by enabling `--cpu`.

 ## Tips and Tricks